sannejansen/Airbnb2/README.md

 - Can, A. (1992).
 Specification and estimation of hedonic housing price models. *Regional Science and Urban Economics*, 22(3), 453–474. [https://doi.org/10.1016/0166-0462(92)90039-4](https://doi.org/10.1016/0166-0462(92)90039-4)

 ## **About**
 This repository is created by five students of the master Marketing Analytics at Tilburg University.
-For the course Data Preparation and Workflow Management, coordinated and instructed by Associate Professor Hannes Datta.
+This repository is for the course Data Preparation and Workflow Management, coordinated and instructed by Associate Professor Hannes Datta.

 ### Authors, Email addresses and GitHub Stats Cards<br/>
 - Dianne Burgess - MSc Marketing Analytics student